 However, cloud backups can have potential disadvantages:

 - You lose control over backup hardware.
 In some cases, this may create data privacy, compliance or security risks.
 For example, data that is stored in the cloud is generally easier for attackers to access than data that is stored locally and not connected permanently to the Internet.

 - Cloud backups and data restores are usually slower because uploading and downloading data over the network takes more time than transferring from an external disk.

-- Unless you backup to multiple clouds or cloud regions (which is more costly and complicated), all of your cloud-based backup data exists in a single site.
+- Unless you back up to multiple clouds or cloud regions (which is more costly and complicated), all of your cloud-based backup data exists in a single site.
 To neglect this, don’t opt for the cheapest no-name backup storage on the market.
-Amazon, Microsoft and Google do replicate your data inside their storage facilities, so if one copy is lost, you would be still able to recover your files.
+Amazon, Microsoft, and Google do replicate your data inside their storage facilities, so if one copy is lost, you would be still able to recover your files.

 If money and time did not matter, you’d perform backups to the cloud as well as external disks.
-To optimize your Windows backup and restore costs and the time required to manage your backup routines, however, you should evaluate whether cloud-based backup for your Windows files and folders is necessary, or whether backing up data to rotating external disks will suffice.
+To optimize your Windows backup and restore costs and the time required to manage your backup routines, however, you should evaluate whether a cloud-based backup for your Windows files and folders is necessary, or whether backing up data to rotating external disks will suffice.